 Participated in the London Philharmonic Open Ear Orchestra’s Symphonic Ragas project.
 Working under the direction of Irish lecturer Phil Mullen of Goldsmiths and South Indian singer Manickam Yogeswaran.
 We created music for a performance that took place at The Albany Theatre.
 Musicians from across London participated alongside players from the LPO and Future Firsts scheme.

 Continued playing Indian, African and Latin percussion.
 Can play tabla, djembe, samba, congas, bongos, cajon.
 Dabbled with the didgeridoo, kora, guitar, balafon, piano and keyboard.

 Here and Now

-It is truly an instrument of our times, which has had a profound impact on individual and collective consciousness.
-People are using it for its uplifting sonic properties, in settings ranging from meditative practice to sell-out concerts.
+As a handpan player based in London, I am uniquely positioned to explore various creative ideas.
+It is an instrument of our times and has had a profound impact on individual and collective consciousness.
+People are using it the world over for its uplifting sonic properties, in settings ranging from meditative practice to sell-out concerts.

 To learn more about the handpan, see information here.